Advance Funeral Planning

 I can help you plan the particular type of funeral you would wish to have.

 It is a great comfort to a family to know what a loved one would have wished.
-Your funeral should be a personal thanksgiving for the gift of your life and a consolation to your family and friends.
-Advance funeral planning will ease the burden on the people who will be arranging your funeral.
+Your funeral should be a personal celebration of the gift of your life and a consolation to your family and friends.
+Advance Funeral Planning will ease the burden on the people who will be arranging your funeral.

 Funeral Planning Meeting